AresValley/Artemis-DB/static/111/description.md

-Chinese 4+4, also known as 4+4 or PRC 4+4, is a multi-carrier transmission mode.
-It used by Chinese Diplomatic services with most traffic originating from Beijing, China.
+A 30-tone OFDM data mode, probably used by Chinese military or other agencies.